Can You Do Local Travel Nursing? | Pros & Cons

 But this is one of the most common myths about travel nursing.
 The IRS does not have a specific ‘50-mile rule’ describing a certain distance you have to work away from home.
 This 50-mile or 100-mile radius is used by many hospital facilities as a general rule of thumb, to prevent their own full-time staff nurses from picking up the contracts themselves.

-So you can be a travel nurse without spending a small fortune on flight costs, or traveling across multiple states.
-For more specifics on actual tax deductions you can claim while working local contracts, check out our travel nurse tax guide and consult with a tax professional who can give you the most accurate information for the laws in your state.
+So, that being said, you can do local travel nursing without spending a small fortune on flight costs, additional housing, or traveling across state lines.
+For more specifics on the actual tax deductions you can claim while working local contracts, check out our travel nurse tax guide and consult with a tax professional who can give you the most accurate information for the laws in your specific state.

 How To Be A Local Travel Nurse

 I first learned about local contract nursing from a nurse I use to work with.
 She explained to me she actually worked at another hospital across the city, and she was under a short-term contract with our hospital for 3 months as a float nurse.

 She ended up getting an extension as well, so she was actually there for a total of 6 months while working her other “local” healthcare job at the same time.
 She did this to save up for her wedding and was actually able to pay for the whole thing in cash.